awsdocs/aws-systems-manager-user-guide/doc_source/automation-permissions.md

 ### \(Optional\) Add an Automation Inline Policy to Invoke Other AWS Services<a name="automation-role-add-inline-policy"></a>

-If you execute an automation that invokes other AWS services by using an IAM service role, be aware that the service role must be configured with permission to invoke those services\.
+If you execute an automation that invokes other AWS services by using an IAM service role, the service role must be configured with permission to invoke those services\.
 This requirement applies to all AWS Automation documents \(AWS\-\* documents\) such as the AWS\-ConfigureS3BucketLogging, AWS\-CreateDynamoDBBackup, and AWS\-RestartEC2Instance documents, to name a few\.
 This requirement also applies to any custom Automation documents you create that invoke other AWS services by using actions that call other services\.
 For example, if you use the aws:executeAwsApi, aws:CreateStack, or aws:copyImage actions, to name a few, then you must configure the service role with permission to invoke those services\.
 You can enable permissions to other AWS services by adding an IAM inline policy to the role\.

 **To embed an inline policy for a service role \(IAM Console\)**